Business Setup in Dubai & UAE: Compare Top Formation Providers (2026)

 Annual Registrations

-4Dubai ranks #1 in MENA for ease of doing business
+4Dubai ranks among the top MENA destinations for ease of doing business

 📊 Data Transparency: All statistics are sourced from publicly available industry reports, government data, and verified market research.
 Sources are cited for verification.